Chart Color Schemes

 Grange is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Grange's dwelling structure, as per the latest Census, consisted of 82.2% houses and 17.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Grange was at 30.8%, with mortgaged dwellings at 45.0% and rented ones at 24.2%.
-The median monthly mortgage repayment in Grange was $2,600, higher than Brisbane metro's $1,863.
+Grange's dwelling structures, as per the latest Census, consisted of 82.2% houses and 17.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Grange was 30.8%, with mortgaged dwellings at 45.0% and rented ones at 24.2%.
+The median monthly mortgage repayment was $2,600, higher than Brisbane metro's average of $1,863.
 Median weekly rent in Grange was $460, compared to Brisbane metro's $380.
-Nationally, Grange's mortgage repayments were significantly higher at $2,600 against the Australian average of $1,863.
-Rents in Grange were substantially above the national figure of $375 at $460.
+Nationally, Grange's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing